BartugKaan/Portfolio-Api/README.md

 ## 🌟 Introduction

-BartugWeb API provides a complete backend solution for managing portfolio content, blog posts, and user interactions.
+Portfolio Web API provides a complete backend solution for managing portfolio content, blog posts, and user interactions.
 It's designed with a focus on separation of concerns, scalability, and modern .NET practices, making it a strong foundation for any personal or professional web presence.

 ## ✨ Key Features